tessel/t1-docs/tutorials/diy_module_creation.md

 <p style="text-align:center;"><em>DC Barrel Jack on the Servo Module</em></p>

-From the [servo module schematic](http://design-files.tessel.io.s3.amazonaws.com/2014.06.06/Modules/Servo/TM-03-03.pdf) we can see that communication is accomplished with the normal I2C lines which operate at 3.3V but servo power is provided via J2 which is the barrel jack.
+From the [servo module schematic][servo_schematic] we can see that communication is accomplished with the normal I2C lines which operate at 3.3V but servo power is provided via J2 which is the barrel jack.

 This guide isn't meant to be a comprehensive power reference, but we just want to point out that if you have any components on your custom module that work outside of the 3.3V realm you will [need to design for it][level_shifting].
 To simplify your module design, we recommend using 3.3V components where possible.

 ### The Power Warnings
 Here are some items to remember when working with power in electronics.

   * **ALWAYS** unplug your Tessel before making or altering connections.
   * Don't mix voltages unless you know what you're doing.
 For example, if you put 5V on any of the module pins, you can ruin your Tessel.
   * Never connect the positive voltage directly to ground.
 This is called a [short circuit](http://en.wikipedia.org/wiki/Short_circuit) and can ruin components and your day.